 Lying down – In most cases, you’ll be lying in the prone position on a bodyboard with your head a few inches away from the water.
 Drop knee riding is possible on the best boardboards and you can stand up on some, but it’s not designed to be used as an actual surfboard.

 Swimming out to waves – When bodyboarding you will need to swim out to the waves.
 It’s similar to surfing because you’ll wait around on your board until you see a good wave begin to form.
-Once you notice the right one you’ll accelerate as fast as possible to catch it.
+Once you notice the right ones you’ll accelerate as fast as possible to catch the waves.

 Please Note: If you want to catch as many waves as possible on a bodyboard you’ll need to wear the best bodyboarding fins.
 The Churchill Makapuu Pro flippers are extremely popular among bodyboarders.
 When wearing fins it will give you the best chance possible to catch wave after wave.

-Riding massive waves – There is a limit to the size of waves you’ll be able to tackle on a bodyboard, which comes down to experience and the board you’re using.
-Modern bodyboard features give you lots of control and balance on massive waves as long as you don’t push your luck too much.
+Riding massive waves – There is a limit to the size of waves you’ll be able to tackle on a bodyboard, which comes down to things like experience and your bodyboard size.
+Modern bodyboard features from the best brands give you lots of control and balance on massive waves as long as you don’t push your luck too much.